 HOW TO FINISH RECLAIMED WOOD LIKE A PRO

-Tips and tricks to finish your reclaimed wood projects like a professional
+4 steps to finish reclaimed wood like a pro

-In this build I show you how to quickly up your game, and build better reclaimed wood furniture.
-With a few simple tools it is easy to go from “standard” to a professional grade finish.
+If you want to build high end reclaimed wood furniture, you have to know how to finish reclaimed wood like pro.
+Finishing can be the trickiest part of working with these materials.
+With a few simple tools it is easy to go from “standard” to a professional grade finish in 4 easy steps.
 I talk about preparation, application, and finishing techniques.
 Check out the video below!

 - Makita Brush Sander